tizz98/opendash/README.md

 ## TODOs
 - add _more, better_ documentation
+	- ~~inline~~
+	- GitHub wiki
 - ~~add tutorials on how to customize your dashboard~~ => http://dash.zumh.org/about/
 - Allow adding/removing modules
+	- Not more than 1 of the same
+	- Must have at least one on the page
 - ~~Manually change location~~ | ~~backend~~ => http://git.io/a8FSMw .. ~~frontend~~ => http://git.io/_5jXMg
 - Ability to change color scheme
 	- Default as well as predefined options (color scheme model?)